 The ‘old’ First Class cabin configuration features 10 seats, with 3 seats on each side and two pairs of seats in the center (row 2 & 3).

-The ‘new’ First Class cabin configuration features 9 seats, with 3 seats on each side as well as one single seat (row 2) and one pair of seats in the middle (row 3).
+The ‘new’ First Class cabin configuration features 9 seats, with 3 seats on each side, one single seat (row 2), and one pair of seats in the middle (row 3).

-The new First Class cabin layout offers a much better experience compared to the old product since the new seats are semi-enclosed suites with plenty of privacy.
-Unfortunately, it’s very difficult to know in advance which product you’ll get as last-minute plane substitutions are such a frequent occurrence with Thai Airways, but I was lucky that the flight to Munich was operated by a Boeing 747 with the new First Class configuration.
+The new First Class cabin layout offers a much better experience than the old product since the new seats are semi-enclosed suites with plenty of privacy.
+Unfortunately, it isn’t easy to know in advance which product you’ll get as last-minute plane substitutions are such a frequent occurrence with Thai Airways.
+Still, I was lucky that the flight to Munich was operated by a Boeing 747 with the new First Class configuration.

 The new First Class cabin features an almost tropical retro-look.
 The light grey suite walls are partly covered with wooden panels, with the ‘mahogany’ theme persisting in the dark, purple seat fabrics and the leather arm- and footrests.
-Bright yellow pillows, blankets and headrests make for a remarkable and colourful contrast.
+Bright yellow pillows, blankets, and headrests make for a remarkable and colorful contrast.

-Two rather small lavatories for the exclusive use of First Class passengers are located in the back of the cabin.
-A narrow, long galley is located beside the lavatories, along the windows on the right side of the aircraft, which is a rather odd configuration since it means that passengers in the Business Class cabin on the left side of the plane are looking onto this galley’s wall.
+Two relatively small lavatories for the exclusive use of First Class passengers are located in the back of the cabin.
+A narrow, long galley is situated beside the lavatories, along with the windows on the aircraft’s right side, which is a rather odd configuration since it means that passengers in the Business Class cabin on the left side of the plane are looking onto this galley’s wall.

 No seat map of the new First Class cabin can be found online (Seatguru’s seat map of Thai Airways’ B747 is not correct).